FederBoost: Private Federated Learning for GBDT

 \subsection{Training}

 [1]{$\triangleright$ #1}

-Vertical $\name$ is based on the observation that the whole training process of GBDT does {\em not} involve feature values (cf. Section~\ref{sec:GBDT}).
-Recall that the crucial step for building a decision tree is to find the best split of samples for a feature, which only requires the knowledge of the first- and second- order gradients $g_i$s, $h_i$s, as well as the order of samples (equation~\ref{equ:split1}).
-Furthermore, $g_i$s and $h_i$s are calculated based on the labels and the prediction results of previous tree (equation~\ref{equ:gh}).
+Vertical $\name$ is based on the observation that the whole training process of GBDT does \textit{not} involves feature values (cf. Section~\ref{sec:GBDT}).
+Recall that the crucial step for building a decision tree is to find the best split of samples for a feature, which only requires the knowledge of the first- and second- order gradients $g_i$s, $h_i$s, as well as the order of samples (Equation~\ref{equ:split1}).
+Furthermore, $g_i$s and $h_i$s are calculated based on the labels and the prediction results of previous trees (equation~\ref{equ:gh}).
 Therefore, to train a GBDT model, only the labels (held by $\Cli_l$), the prediction results of the previous tree, and the order of samples are required.

-To this end, we have each participant sort its feature samples and tell $\Cli_l$ the order.
-With these information, $\Cli_l$ can complete the whole training process by itself.
+To this end, we let each participant sort its feature samples and tell $\Cli_l$ the order.
+With this information, $\Cli_l$ can complete the whole training process by itself.
 In this way, participants only need to transfer sample orders instead of values, which reveal much less information.
-Another advantage of this method is that the sorting information only needs to be transferred once, and $\Cli_l$ can use it to fine-tune the model without further communication.
+Another advantage of this method is that the sorting information only needs to be transferred once, and $\Cli_l$ can use it to train the model without further communication.

-However, information leakage from the sample orders is still significant.
-Take a feature ``salary'' as an example, $\Cli_l$ can get such information: ``Alice's salary $\leq$ Bob's salary $\leq$ Charly's salary''.
-If $\Cli_l$ knows Alice's salary and Charly's salary, it can infer Bob's salary (or at least the range).
-We combine two methods to prevent such information leakage: putting samples into buckets and adding differentially private noise.